TudorTacal/CV/README.md

 *Junior Technical Account Manager*
 * Coordinated webcasting projects for companies like Hachette, Target Ovarian Cancer, IFoA, P&O Ferries, Homeserve, and Linkedin.
 * Offered technical assistance for our main platforms and held regular product demonstrations at the head office and online.
-* The diverse workflow gave me the opportunity to learn every aspect of a webcast, starting from the suite of software used up to the multitude of hardware installed on the site.
 * Designed, built and adapted the microsites used for registering and viewing the webcasts.
 For this I used HTML5 and CSS3, which i learned by myself from online resources such as [Team Treehouse](teamtreehouse.com), [w3schools](http://www.w3schools.com/) and [Stackoverflow](http://stackoverflow.com/).

 **The Forge** (September 2015 to April 2016)